theGaryLarson/PowerApps/README.md

 - Use template: Power Platforms Solutions
 - Connect to Dataverse.
 Tools > Connect to Dataverse.
 Enter your login credentials.
 If multiple environments be sure to click the checkbox to show all environments.
 - Scroll to entity in PowerApp Explorer and right click create Plugin.
 This will create the boilerplate code.
-- Add your personalized Business Logic under the TODO comment in ExecutCDSPlugin method.
+- Add your personalized Business Logic under the TODO comment in ExecuteCDSPlugin method.
 - Save.
 - Right click the project in the Solution Explorer.
 - In the main window on the left you will see various options.
 Select "signing".